-Warhammer: Vermintide 2 is one of our favourite co-op games, but after killing a lot of rat men with swords and axes, Fatshark is switching to Games Workshop's sci-fi setting.
-It's time to pick up a plasma gun and do battle in the grim darkness of the 41st millennium.
+Vermintide 2 is one of our favourite co-op games, but with Warhammer 40,000: Darktide, Fatshark is switching to Games Workshop's sci-fi setting.
+It's time to pick up a chainsword and do battle in the grim darkness of the 41st millennium.
 Expect to fight hordes of enemies in the claustrophobic depths of a hive city alongside your friends, while enjoying banter and a story co-written by best-selling 40K author Dan Abnett.

-Warhammer 40,000: Darktide release date
+When is Warhammer 40,000: Darktide's release date?

 That's assuming that Darktide will include detailed loot and progression systems, as Vermintide does.
 The 'tide' suffix suggests the two games will have plenty in common.

 Uh oh, it's Nurgle.
-The Chaos god of pestilence, who has a surprisingly good sense of humour, tirelessly experiments with new strains of disease with the ultimate aim of inducting everyone into Nurgle's garden: a festering organic plane of existence in which everyone and everything is subject to Nurgle's experiments.
+The Chaos god of pestilence, who has a surprisingly good sense of humor, tirelessly experiments with new strains of disease with the ultimate aim of inducting everyone into Nurgle's garden: a festering organic plane of existence in which everyone and everything is subject to Nurgle's experiments.
 You do not want to go to Nurgle's garden.